-Make it easy for users to get in touch

-How do users get in touch if they want to find out more?
-Learners should ensure contact details are in a prominent position.
+They make it easy for users to get in touch: How do users get in touch if they want to find out more?
+Contact details should be clear and apparent.
 Remind your learners that this is a learning exercise, they shouldn't provide real contact information.